From Waste to Work of Art

 Our designer, Meredith Lusk, travels to our tannery in Iceland annually to hand-select new leathers and custom color combinations for our collection.
 Back in our studio, this fascinating material is shaped into an exquisite element of artistic design, handcrafted with pride in Cape Charles, Virginia.
-Moonrise Jewelry is the largest producer of Fish Leather jewelry and accessories in the United States, and we currently stock over 125 different colors in six types of leather:
+Moonrise Jewelry is the world's leading designer of Fish Leather jewelry and accessories, and we currently stock over 150 different colors in six types of leather:

 - Salmon Leather (farm-raised, Faroe Islands)

 - Tilapia Leather (farm-raised, Kenya)

 - Stingray Leather (wild-caught, Thailand)

 Ancient Material for Modern Design